rowe-morehouse/rowe-morehouse/readme.md

       <li><strong>Participating in Facebook's Wit.ai Hackathon</strong> is what sent me down this AI path.
 I've also been working with <a href="https://cloud.google.com/dialogflow/docs">Dialog Flow</a>, and I've got the basic codebase set up for porting Swayze into an <a href="https://developer.amazon.com/en-US/docs/alexa/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html">Amazon Alexa Skill</a>.
       </ul>
       <br /><li>Oh yah, <a href="https://www.w3.org/TR/speech-synthesis/">SSML</a>.
 I'm audio recording the dialogue (speech) from free webinars / tutorials / interviews and then feeding it to <a href="https://cloud.google.com/speech-to-text">GCP speech-to-text</a>.<br />
-      <br />Then <strong>I make it speak back</strong> to you in the best Google Voice — with my instinctual SSML voice inflection markup and my <strong>fun sound effects</strong> courtesy of <a href="https://developer.amazon.com/en-US/docs/alexa/custom-skills/ask-soundlibrary.html">Amazon Alexa Skills Kit Sound Library</a>.
+      <br />Then <strong>I make it speak back</strong> to you in a Google Voice — with my instinctual SSML voice inflection markup and my <strong>fun sound effects</strong> courtesy of <a href="https://developer.amazon.com/en-US/docs/alexa/custom-skills/ask-soundlibrary.html">Amazon Alexa Skills Kit Sound Library</a>.
 In my mind, this is a new way of repurposing content.<br /><br /> This is part of my <strong>ongoing obsession with audio recording</strong> and <strong>speech editing</strong>.<br />
       <br /><li>I want to try to do this type of content repurposing at scale with services like <a href="https://contentyze.com">Contentyze</a> and <a href="https://anyword.com/">Anyword</a>. 👀<br />
       <br /><li>ALSO I'M DOING stuff with <a href="https://tailwindcss.com/">Tailwind CSS</a> — just like everyone else is.
 If you want to know the original people behind Utility-Based CSS it was <a href="https://twitter.com/mrmrs_">@mrmrs_</a> and <a href="https://twitter.com/jxnblk">@jxnblk</a> … or at least those are the dudes I've been following / copying from for years related to cutting-edge CSS stuff.<br />
       <br /><li><strong>DESIGN THOUGHTS</strong>: the <a href="https://reinvent.awsevents.com/">AWS re:Invent 2020 design language</a> is full of hot-pink on black, candy gradient buttons, and warping animated <a href="https://www.google.com/search?source=univ&tbm=isch&q=1970s+graphic+design+geometric+artist&sa=X&ved=2ahUKEwjFr4qDxO_sAhVLop4KHZHcAZIQ7Al6BAgFEFA&biw=1440&bih=799">1970s geometric midcentury motifs</a>.
 Fresh.